How to make super Crispy Air Fryer Tofu in just 10 minutes of cook time! It is not only super easy but also delicious and perfect for meal prep!

 - Transfer to a plate and repeat this step with remaining tofu.

-Freezing: Store in an airtight container or Ziplock bag in the freezer for up to three months.
+- Freeze: In an airtight container or Ziplock bag for up to 3 months.

-Reheat: Pop the tofu back in the air fryer for several minutes (4-6) until warm and crispy.
-Alternatively, you can pan-fry the leftover air fryer crispy tofu with a bit of oil.
+- Reheat: Pop the tofu back in the air fryer for 4-6 minutes until warm and crispy.
+Alternatively, you can pan fry it with a bit of oil.

 - Has to be firm or extra firm tofu: You cannot use soft or medium tofu as it will release more water and fall apart.

-- Substitute for toasted sesame oil: You can use any other oil like olive oil or avocado oil in place of toasted sesame oil.
+- Substitute for toasted sesame oil: You can use any other oil like olive oil or avocado oil.
 Toasted oil just adds another layer of flavor.